K45AR

-K45AR channel 45 was a low-power UHF television station located in Eagle Bend, Minnesota.
+K45AR (channel 45) was a low-power television station in Eagle Bend, Minnesota, United States.
 It started in the late 1970s under the call sign KXG2CB, then transmitting on a 100-watt transmitter under an experimental license from the FCC.
 K45AR was used for the first educational instructional television (ITV) system in the state.
-The station was run by the schools of Bertha-Hewitt, Clarissa, and Eagle Bend.
+The station was run by the schools of Bertha–Hewitt, Clarissa, and Eagle Bend.

 History

 K45AR was the idea of Eagle Bend High School principal Richard Lundgren.
 Lundgren was in search of getting a way to provide more educational opportunities to his students for a low cost.
-Instructional television allowed schools to sharing teachers without the teachers or students leaving their respective schools.
+Instructional television allowed schools to share teachers without the teachers or students leaving their respective schools.